 In the 60s Beard received a special dispensation from President Kenyatta to purchase Hog Ranch in Kenya with the mandate that he film, photograph, write, and document the local flora, fauna, and peoples.
 Beard worked in Tsavo National Park documenting the imbalance between the people, the land, and the animals for his book The End of the Game (1965).
 In Beard’s second iteration of The End of the Game (1977) he documented a massive population die-off in Tsavo of 35,000 elephants and 5,000 rhinos as the animals succumbed to starvation and stress and density related diseases.

 Beard’s first exhibition opened at the Blum Helman Gallery in New York in 1975 followed by a landmark 1977 one-man exhibition at the International Center of Photography, New York.
 Beard has exhibited internationally ever since.
 In 1996, Beard’s retrospective exhibition at the Centre National de la Photographie in Paris opened as the artist recovered from being trampled and speared in the leg by the tusk of an elephant.
-His most recent exhibition was in 2016 at the Guild Hall Museum in East Hampton, New York, near his beloved home in Montauk.
+Beard’s most recent exhibition, Peter Beard: Last Word From Paradise was about the two places he loved the most, Montauk and Kenya.
+The exhibition was in 2016 at the Guild Hall Museum in East Hampton, New York.

 Throughout his travels and career Beard has befriended and collaborated with artists including Andy Warhol, Francis Bacon, Salvador Dali, Richard Lindner, Terry Southern, and Truman Capote.
 He continues to live and work between New York City, Montauk, and Kenya with his wife, Nejma, and daughter, Zara.